damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 Thank you to our amazing community.
 We owe GitLab’s existence to your enthusiasm, drive, and hard work.
 Without our contributors’ belief in open source software, we would not be where we are today.
 We need your help to make our collective vision a reality.

-Every 22nd there's a new GitLab realease, with more awesomeness than before!
+Every 22nd there's a new GitLab release, with more awesomeness than before!

 You are more than invited to contribute to make GitLab CE even better.
 We are happy to receive feature proposals in our issue tracker, and we get even happier and cheerful when you contribute with your own code, so it's easier and faster to make it happen.